naik-aakash/lobster-database-paper-analysis-scripts/README.md

   - ##### Interactive visualization of PDOS benchmark plots
     1. Download the dash app and its data from  [10.5281/zenodo.7795903](https://zenodo.org/record/7795903#.ZCv1yXvP1PY)
     2. Run the `Band_features.py` script to get dash app to explore all the s, p, d band feature plots (Checkout -h options)
-    3. Run the `Check_fingerprints.py` script to get dash app to visualize all the s, p, d fingerprint plots (Checkout -h options)
+    3. Run the `Check_fingerprints.py` script to get dash app to visualize all the s, p, d fingerprint plots (Checkout -h options)s

   ### Charge and coordination comp
   - `BVA_Charge_comparisons.ipynb` will produce the results of charge comparison analysis and also corresponding plots (as shown in SI, Fig S4,S5)